Northern Hub: Leeds

+Elsewhere

 Huyton and Roby stations will have two new tracks through the stations to allow faster trains to pass and provide two additional platforms.

 Burnley Manchester Road station will receive a £2.3 million upgrade before the reinstatement of a direct rail service to Victoria via the re-opened Todmorden Curve in 2015.

 Dore and Totley railway station will get a second platform and a footbridge for access.
 The single track will be doubled.